-I beleieve that the entire theme of this song, was written in the perspective of a person being sick and tired of being cut down by other people.
+I believe that the entire theme of this song was written from the perspective of a person being sick and tired of being cut down by other people.
 And that no matter what gets thrown at them at life, they are strong enough to withstand anything because they are "titanium".
 I find this song extremely empowering.

-Originally written by Bob Thiele and George Weiss during the Vietmam war, the song was written in hopes to mend lives due to the war.
-When Louis Armstrong performed this song, his intentions were pure in spreading positivity by appreciating the little things and emphasize the little things that are good.
+Originally written by Bob Thiele and George Weiss during the Vietnam War, the song was written in hopes to mend lives due to the war.
+When Louis Armstrong performed this song, his intentions were pure in spreading positivity by appreciating the little things and emphasizing the little things that are good.

 This song has inspired many people's lives across the world to date.
 This song means everything to me because when I was pregnant with my son, I would sing this song to him every night.
-After I lost my son due to a tragic miscarrige, I was emotionally broken.
-I still listen to "Wonderful world" to this day when I find myself hurting and missing him.
+After I lost my son due to a tragic miscarriage, I was emotionally broken.
+I still listen to "Wonderful World" to this day when I find myself hurting and missing him.

-I believe the first time that I ever heard this song, was back in my Freshman year of High School.
+I believe the first time that I ever heard this song, was back in my freshman year of high school.
 The lyrics to this song were very relatable to me at the time it first came out because I was going through the process of realizing who my true friends were.
-The song "Roger Rabbit" is about accepting the fact that there will be people in life that will love and hate, but it's up for you to understand that at the end of the day, the only person you have is yourself.
+The song "Roger Rabbit" is about accepting the fact that there will be people in life that will love and hate, but it's up to you to understand that at the end of the day, the only person you have is yourself.

 When I was at work last week, this song randomly played on Pandora, and I instantly fell in love with it.
-The song was written in the perspective of a man who was cheated on by a girl and all he could do, was remenice on the memories that were haunting him the most.
+The song was written from the perspective of a man who was cheated on by a girl and all he could do was reminisce about the memories that were haunting him the most.
 His buddies gave him the advice that even though it will hurt for some time, things will get better and he will find the love that he was born to find one day.
 If you are currently going through, or have been through a heartbreak, take a listen to this song.